-The Pearcey Institute was launched during the '60th Anniversary of Computing in Victoria' celebration held on 14th June 2016 at the Melbourne Museum, Melbourne Victoria.
+The Pearcey Institute was launched during the '60th Anniversary of Computing in Victoria' celebration in 2016 and was registered in 2018 as a 'Company limited by Guarantee' and designated the Pearcey Institute Limited (PIL).

 Chairman of the Foundation, Wayne Fitzsimmons, officially announced the formation of the Pearcey Institute.
 What follows is the excerpt from his speech relating to the Institute's creation: